 I am not saying don't make cranberry sauce for Thanksgiving this year, but this option too will be a welcomed hit at your table you might as well do both.
 Besides cranberries are only in season for a short time of the year.
 So live it up.

 More Cranberry and Apple Recipes to Try

 - 4 pounds Fuji, Gala, or other sweet apples

 - cinnamon optional

-Slice the apples.
-Keep the skins on them if you have a food mill.
+- Slice the apples.
+Keep the skins on them if you have a food mill or stick blender.
 This will add color and nutrients to your sauce.
-If you don't have a food mill, then peel the apples.
+If you don't have either you can then peel the apples.